COUNTY OF SAN DIEGO TREASURER-TAX COLLECTOR

 C. Settlement Requirements

 The properties offered at this tax auction shall be sold to the highest bidder.
-The highest bidder for each property shall pay in full within five (5) business days from the close of the auction.
+The highest bidder for each property shall pay in full within five (5) business days after the close of the internet auction on July 25, 2018.
 In addition, a documentary transfer tax of $.55 shall be added for each $500.00, or fractional portion thereof, of the final sales price.
 The final amount due will be provided upon acceptance of the winning bid.
 The following forms of payment will only be accepted:

 1. Cashier’s Check - State or federally chartered bank-issued cashier’s check made payable to “County of San Diego Treasurer-Tax Collector” and mailed to (or paid in person at):